mghaderizefreh/Selection/README.md

 The matrix file is the Numerator Relationship Matrix (NMR) or the Genomic Matrix Relationship (GMR).
 NMR may be used for analysing the data based on pedigree and GMR can be used when individual are genotyped.
 These matrices should be calculated before running the program.
 The matrices need to be stored in the packed format because these matrices are symmetric.
 Hence, the matrix file cotains three columns.
 The first and second column are the index of row and column in matrix, respectively and the value of the matrix at that row and column is given in the third column.
 Since, the matrices are symmetric, for a _n x n_ matrix, there are _n(n+1)/2_ lines in the matrix file.

 ## Outputs
-The software creates three output files.
+The logl for each iteration is printed on the screen as the program runs.
+In addition, three output files are created.
+These files include:

 ### 1. `variences`
 This file contains estimated variences and the correlation (if the software has been told that there exists a correlation between intercept and slope).
 This file has headers, therefore, it is self-explanatory.